BradleyChatha/jcli/README.md

 To start off, we create the fairly self-explanatory `openReadOnly` function which looks exactly like an `@Binder`, except it doesn't have the UDA attached to it.

-Next, we attach `@ArgBindWith!openReadOnly` onto our `source` argument.
+Next, we attach `@BindWith!openReadOnly` onto our `source` argument.
 This tells JCLI to use our `openReadOnly` function as this argument's binder.

-Finally, we attach `@ArgBindWith!(/*lambda*/)` onto our `destination` argument, for the same reasons as above.
+Finally, we attach `@BindWith!(/*lambda*/)` onto our `destination` argument, for the same reasons as above.
 A lambda is used here for demonstration purposes.

 And just like that we have now solved overcome our initial issue of "how to I customise binding for arguments of the same type?" in a simple, sane manner.

 I'd like to mention that this feature works alongside the usual arg binding behavior.
-In other words, you can define an `@Binder` for a type which will serve as the default method for binding, but then for those awkward, one-off cases you can use `@ArgBindWith` to specify a different binding behavior on a per-argument basis.
+In other words, you can define an `@Binder` for a type which will serve as the default method for binding, but then for those awkward, one-off cases you can use `@BindWith` to specify a different binding behavior on a per-argument basis.

 ## Unparsed Raw Arg List